 Results showed that in the first year, regrowth of previously lost hair was significant.
 Beyond this point, however, the rate slowed and plateaued.
 Regardless, continuing treatments helped most of the men to maintain hair growth over the five years.

 So, how long does it take for minoxidil to work?
-Well, on average, some positive change can be seen within a few months.
+Well, on average, some positive changes can be seen within a few months.
 You should expect to see more improvement as your first year of treatment progresses.

 Minoxidil may work better for certain men